FreeAndFair/ColoradoRLA/docs/methodology.md

 Construction approach.
 Our process, method, tools and technologies span several deployment and development platforms, specification and programming languages, and communication and coordination schemes.
-In short, we use a combination of the following methodologies, which we explain below in more detail:
+In short, we use a combination of the following methodologies:

 * Correct-By-Construction
 * Design-By-Contract